Slater Walker

-Slater Walker was a British industrial conglomerate turned bank that got into financial difficulties in the 1970s.
-It specialised in corporate raids.
-Its fall shook the British banking system at the time, and it had to be bailed out by the Bank of England after it was unable to refinance its debt during the secondary banking crisis of 1973–75, forcing its founder Jim Slater to quit.
+Slater Walker was a British industrial conglomerate turned bank.
+It specialised in corporate raids and entered into financial difficulties in the 1970s.
+Its fall shook the British banking system at the time, and it had to be bailed out by the Bank of England after it was unable to refinance its debt during the secondary banking crisis of 1973–1975, forcing its founder Jim Slater to resign.